 In the pilot phase, the service can be used by HON Circle Members, Senators and Business Class passengers of the Lufthansa Group.
 Travellers will be informed to use the service by the airlines belonging to the group.
 Upon request, these passengers will be able to register for BER Traveller and then use the app during the test period.
 The voluntary registration takes place via an app from the provider FastID.
 Verification at the processing points is carried out by taking photos using permanently installed cameras at the processing points and matching the photos with the biometric passenger data from the FastID app (facial recognition).
 After the flight, the data is deleted from FastID and remains exclusively on the passenger's device in the app, where they can manage their profile and user data independently.

-BER Traveller is a service for biometric identification (facial recognition) at processing points in Berlin Brandenburg Airport.
-The service will initially be introduced for a six-month test phase.
+BER Traveller is a service for biometric identification (facial recognition) at selected process points at Berlin Brandenburg Airport.
+The service will initially be offered in a test phase.

 Passengers store their biometric data in the app of the provider FastID and upload their boarding pass to the app before each flight.
 The personal identification of the travellers then takes place "hands-free", i.e. without having to present any documents, via facial recognition.
 For this purpose, a live image of the passenger is created at the respective processing points and sent to the technology partner FastID, which compares it with the biometric app profile data provided by the passenger.
 If the identification is unequivocal, the required boarding pass data is then transmitted to the airport and the passenger is permitted to pass through the processing point.